Import-Grizzly/OpenSSL/README.md

 ```
 you will need to do it as sudo.

-### Go yo the project folder and run
+### Go to the project folder and run

 ```
 bash OpenSSL.sh
 ```
-after this you will have your certificate for localgrizzly.com
+after this you will have your certificate for localgrizzly.com and you will can use ut as https.